Natural Tips for Insomnia Relief

 Natural Tips for Insomnia Relief.
 Utilize Insomnia Natural Remedies for a Good Nights Sleep

-Utilize Insomnia Natural Remedies for a Good Nights Sleep
+Utilize Insomnia Natural Remedies for a Good Night Sleep

 My patients often ask me, 'How much sleep do I need?'
 Sleep is a very controversial issue.
 Here is my best answer to a tricky question.
 For most people, 7-9 hours is an ideal amount of sleep, with more people requiring 9 vs. 7.
 Inadequate Sleep disrupts health in many ways, leading to hormonal and metabolic imbalances, accelerated aging, increased onset and severity of type 2 diabetes, high blood pressure, obesity, memory, loss and more.